magpylib/magpylib/docs/_pages/user_guide/examples/examples_shapes_pyvista.md

 1. giving Pyvista a finer mesh to work with from the start
 2. Pyvista mesh cleaning (merge duplicate points, remove unused points, remove degenerate faces)

-The following code produces a clean magnet .
+The following code produces a clean magnet.

 ```{code-cell} ipython3
 import pyvista as pv